OPTi: History

 OPTi Inc. was formed in 1989 in Milpitas, California, by former employees of Chips and Technologies.
-Cash-strapped on a "shoe-string [budget]", among the company's first products was a trio of VLSI chipsets for i386SX- and i486-equipped AT motherboards.
+Cash-strapped on a "shoe-string [budget]" on its foundation, among the company's first products was a trio of VLSI chipsets for i386SX- and i486-equipped AT motherboards.
 The first was a direct-mapped CPU cache for 386SX motherboards; the second was a burst-mode CPU cache for 486 motherboards; and the third was a interleaved memory module for 486 motherboards.
 OPTi measured the latter two chipsets to reduce the component count on 486 motherboards clocked at 40 MHz (or 11 MIPS) to as few as 20.
 In 1991, Chips and Technologies filed a patent infringement suit against OPTi, alleging unauthorized use of two of C&T's patents regarding semiconductor memory designs and particularly interleaved memory schemes, but a federal judge later ruled in OPTi's favor.

 In early 1992, the company developed one of the first local bus designs for IBM PC compatibles.
 It soon found itself competing with VESA's implementation and the nascent PCI bus standard by Intel.
 It survived into the Pentium era before OPTi submitted to Intel and began manufacturing PCI chipsets.
 Later in 1992, they introduced a programmable writethrough–writeback cache chipset for the contemporary wave of upgradable motherboards, supporting up to 64 MB of RAM and processors by Intel, Cyrix, and AMD.

 OPTi had a peak workforce of 235 employees and US$164 million in annual sales in the early 1990s; only three years after its inception, OPTi's revenue for fiscal year 1991 reached $100 million, under CEO Kenny Liu (b.
 1954).
 Although considered a small company, OPTi's initial public offering in 1993 proved successful in the short term.
 However, the ramping-up of Intel's chipset manufacturing in 1994 challenged OPTi's presence in their market.
 While Intel saw OPTi as its nearest competitor then, Intel accounted for 66 percent of all sales of Pentium-class chipsets, with OPTi at 10 percent and Taiwan-based SIS at 7 percent.
 Liu stepped down from his role as CEO in 1994, remaining chairman of the board.